 "I'm sick of your complaints."

-He had been violent before, but this time, I knew Abe was might kill me in front of our daughter.
+He had been violent before, but this time, I knew Abe might kill me in front of our daughter.
 Miraculously, he stopped, got up and started pacing the room like a big cat circling its prey.
-My one thought was to protect my daughter.
+My one thought was to protect Emma.
 I crawled to a nearby table, where I reached up, grabbed and muted my phone.
 Hiding my actions, I dialed 911.

-When Abe heard me speaking to the operator, I thought for sure Abe would come back to strangle me, but instead his large frame collapsed on the couch, still angry but visibly shrinking before my eyes.
-Abe reproached me in an angry, but hollow voice.
+When Abe heard me speaking to the operator, I thought for sure Abe would come back to strangle me, but instead his large frame collapsed on the couch, still raging but visibly shrinking before my eyes.
+Abe reproached me in an harsh, but hollow voice.

 “You shouldn't have done that.
 Do you know what this means?”

-Crawling to Emma, I pulled the child close--shaking, sobbing, I remained on the phone with the operator.
+Crawling to Emma, I pulled her close--shaking, sobbing, I remained on the phone with the operator.
 “Please don’t hang up, I’m afraid.
 Please tell them to come right away.
 My daughter's just a toddler, my daughter is with me.”

 **To continue reading, please purchase full access***